Choose good party music

 Some songs are instant classics such as Uptown Funk.
 This tune will probably remain a wedding classic for quite some time to come.
 It is well-loved and great to dance to.

 Playing the right song at the right time is very important.
-Some songs are great, while others are great for background music during your food, and so on.
+Some songs are great, while others are great for background music in your car.

 The underlying question that guides us through all of these decisions is essentially quite simple: Which song from your playlists will get the best dance floor response from the guests on the night?